-Faculty Focus for August, a regular recap of the achievements and published works of the faculty and professional staff at Franklin & Marshall College.
+Now available, the September Faculty Focus, a regular recap of the achievements and published works of the faculty and professional staff at Franklin & Marshall College.

 Jeff Moyer, farm manager at Rodale Institute, told the Common Hour audience on Sept.
 25 that conventional farming -- with its over-tilling that robs soil of nutrients and its reliance on chemicals -- has taken the magic, and much of the quality nutrition, out of food.

 With little more than a month before the Nov.
 4 election, Democrat Tom Wolf maintains a double-digit lead over incumbent Pennsylvania Republican Gov. Tom Corbett among likely voters, 54 percent to 34 percent, according to the latest Franklin & Marshall College Poll.